The best system utilities and repair software will help your business computers run more smoothly and faster.

-For a free tool SlimCleaner is surprisingly comprehensive, and while there are some minor niggles, this is well worth considering if you’re on a tight budget.
-There’s also a paid version of the product that adds features such as a performance boost mode and alerts for unwanted startup items.
+SlimCleaner is surprisingly comprehensive, and while there are some minor niggles, this is well worth considering for the performance boost mode and alerts for unwanted startup items.

 Avast Ultimate is one of the most comprehensive internet security suites around.
 While it includes anti-virus software at its heart, it also provides additional features you'd struggle to find in similar bundles.